 In a nutshell, Community Choice Energy (CCE, also known as "Community Choice Aggregation", or CCA) puts a local public agency in charge of purchasing a community’s electricity supply, with a mandate to provide a higher percentage of renewable power than PG&E does.
 CCEs typically charge the same or less for power than PG&E. Customers may opt out if they wish to continue buying electricity from PG&E. CCE gives consumers a choice where there was not one before.

 There’s growing interest throughout California in CCE.
 It was pioneered in 2010 in Marin County and has been rolled out in Sonoma County and the city of Lancaster.
-San Francisco launched in May 2016, Peninsula Clean Energy in San Mateo County is launching in October 2016, and Silicon Valley Clean Energy in Santa Clara County is launching in April 2017.
+San Francisco launched in May 2016, Peninsula Clean Energy in San Mateo County launched in October 2016, and Silicon Valley Clean Energy in Santa Clara County launched in April 2017.

 We believe CCE is the single most important step a region can take to reduce greenhouse gas emissions.